-DATE INCORPORATED 1947 FORM OF GOVERNMENT Commission / Manager AREA 445 Acres GOVERNING BODY Board of Commissioners 4 Commissioners run by single districts, elected at-large to 2 year overlapping terms and Mayor-Commissioner in at- large election for a three-year term ADMINISTRATION City Manager, City Clerk, City Treasurer and City Attorney appointed by the Board of Commissioners SERVICES A full-service city, including police, fire, sanitation, and recreation services.
+DATE INCORPORATED 1947

+FORM OF GOVERNMENT Commission / Manager

+AREA 445 Acres

+GOVERNING BODY Board of Commissioners

+4 Commissioners run by single districts, elected at-large to 2 year overlapping terms and Mayor-Commissioner in atlarge election for a three-year term and City Attorney appointed by the sanitation, and recreation services.
 Police protection is contracted through the Pinellas County Sheriff's Department.
 Water and sewer services are provided by Pinellas County Utilities.
-LOCATION On the West coast of Florida, the City of Madeira Beach is located on the island of Sand Key and is surrounded on the east by the Boca Ciega Bay and the west by the Gulf of Mexico.